ayaanbhagatt/ayaanbhagatt.github.io/arduinoproject.md

 ## rotary encoder

 The main new component I added was a **rotary encoder**.
-At first I thought it was a potentiometer because it looked like a knob, but I noticed that it had pins labeled `CLK`, `DT`, `SW`, `+5V`, and `GND`, and that it clicked into steps when I turned it.
+At first I thought it was a potentiometer because it looked like a knob, but I noticed that it had pins labeled CLK, DT, SW, +5V, and GND, and that it clicked into steps when I turned it.

 I learned that unlike a potentiometer, a rotary encoder does not give one analog voltage based on its position.
-Instead, the `CLK` and `DT` pins send digital pulses in slightly different sequences.
+Instead, the CLK and DT pins send digital pulses in slightly different sequences.
 The Arduino can compare those signals to tell whether I turned the knob clockwise or counterclockwise.

-I used the **How To Mechatronics rotary encoder Arduino tutorial** and information from the **KY-040 Rotary Encoder documentation** to fully understand how it works.
+I used the How To Mechatronics rotary encoder Arduino tutorial and information from the KY-040 Rotary Encoder documentation to fully understand how it works.

 ---